Pyrosome: Blooms

+Past evidence suggests that sustained, multi-year blooms are not environmentally favorable, but blooms may become increasingly prevalent as warming water temperatures globally can provide favorable conditions for recurring pyrosome blooms.
 In 2017, pyrosomes were observed to have spread in unprecedented numbers along the Pacific coast of North America as far north as Alaska.
 The causes remain unknown, but one hypothesis is that this bloom may have resulted in part from unusually warm water along the coast over several preceding years.
+Also, weak upwelling off the coast of northern California creates an ideal environment for blooms.
 Scientists were concerned that should there be a massive die-off of the pyrosomes, it could create a huge dead zone as the decomposition of their bodies could consume much of the oxygen dissolved in the surrounding seawater.